gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 ### No RDS, what now?

 A managed database is really something that I happily pay a premium for.
-High-availability, point-in-time backups in a click of a button is not something that is easy to replicate.
+High-availability, point-in-time restores in a click of a button is not something that is easy to replicate.

 Postgresql is also something that is critical for Gimlet's SaaS platform as we keep all state in Postgresql databases.
 Not just client data, but the Kubernetes control plane is also stored in an SQL database.
 So we needed to build a highly available, secure Postgresql cluster, and had to handle proper off-site backups.